swiftlang/swift-evolution/proposals/NNNN-multi-pattern-catch-clauses.md

 ### Do nothing

-These features are relatively minor additions to the language, and arguably would see rather limited usage.
-However, in the cases where they are needed, they help the user avoid hard-to-maintain error handling code which either duplicates functionality or nests control flow statements in a confusing manner.
-This proposal also simplifies Swift's pattern matching and conditional compilation models by unifying some of the semantics of switch and do-catch statements.
+This is a relatively minor addition to the language, and arguably would see rather limited usage.
+However, in the cases where it's needed, it helps the user avoid hard-to-maintain error handling code which either duplicates functionality or nests control flow statements in a confusing manner.
+This proposal also simplifies Swift's pattern matching model by unifying some of the semantics of switch and do-catch statements.

 ## Future Directions